Low carb nuts – the best and the worst

 The best and the worst

-All nuts provide healthy fats, vitamins, and minerals, and eating them may even help improve some heart disease risk factors.3 The carb counts of different nuts vary quite a bit, though.
+All nuts provide healthy fats, vitamins, and minerals, and eating them may even help improve some heart disease risk factors.

 The three lowest carb options are to the left – Brazil, macadamia and pecan nuts.
 These should be the first choices for nuts when following a low carb diet as they are low in carbs, high in fat, and most people find them delicious!
 Although, a word of caution about Brazil nuts.
 They are a fantastic source of selenium, and only one or two per day can supply you will all the selenium you need.
 Just don’t over do it!
 More than 20 could lead to selenium toxicity.